 Students will not be eligible to receive the certificate until a grade of "C" or better is obtained in each of the required courses.
 Before entering the clinical areas, the student must receive complete clinical clearance.
-Please see Ms. Lee or Ms. Horn for details.
+Please see Wendy Horn (wendy.horn@sw.edu) for details.